 For those of you going to your first career fair or applying for your first post-grad job, think of this experience as dating.
 You might have a conversation about your likes and dislikes during your first conversation, maybe about who you are and what you are looking for.
 After making a connection, you may even check out their online presence with a little internet sleuthing.
 After a few dates, you find out enough to know if its worth a commitment.

 It’s the same for finding that perfect candidate or job, so let’s call this “The Job Dating Process.”
 The connections go like this:

-- Social media (LinkedIn) stalking: Social media is who we are online and potential employers often check your online presence!
-One of the fastest growing social media platforms of the moment is LinkedIn, a site dedicated to business connections and one heavily used when recruiting professionals.
-So, make sure you create a LinkedIn profile that mirrors the resume, make sure your in-person presence is the same as your online one.
-And make sure the rest of your social media profile exemplifies what an employer would want to be sure to check out our previous post on that: click here.
+- Social media (LinkedIn) stalking: Potential employers often check your online presence so make sure your profiles are professional!
+One of the most important professional platforms is LinkedIn, a site dedicated to business connections and heavily used when recruiting professionals.
+Make sure you create a LinkedIn profile that mirrors the resume, and that your in-person presence is the same as your online one so it doesn’t sabotage your job hunt.
+Check out our prior post on this topic here:

 - “Pick me.
 Choose me.
 Love me.” (based on my qualifications and background): In a world where hundreds of people apply for the same job position, what makes you different among this crowd?
 If you don’t know your own strengths and weaknesses, your potential employers will also not know about those qualities.
-Take some time before submitting applications to really find what you excel at.
-Once these strengths have been realized, it’s time to show your potential employer.
+Take some time before submitting applications to think about your strengths, then make sure you show them to your potential employer.
 Also, don’t be afraid to mention those qualities that you are improving on.
 A weakness is just a strength that requires some extra TLC.